ecurry15/azure-network-protocols/README.md

 <img src="https://i.ibb.co/tMbpmNw/lab2-7.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
 3. Then, I went back into Azure and changed VM2's "Inbound Security Rules" to deny any ICMP traffic.
 After pinging VM2 again I began to see timeout messages.
-In WireShark there were only requests and no replys.
+In WireShark there were only requests and no replies.
 I then went back into Azure and allowed ICMP traffic once again.
 </p>
 <br />